Extraterrestrial life: Biochemical basis

 If extraterrestrial life exists, it could range from simple microorganisms and multicellular organisms similar to animals or plants, to complex alien intelligences akin to humans.
 When scientists talk about extraterrestrial life, they consider all those types.
 Although it is possible that extraterrestrial life may have other configurations, scientists use the hierarchy of lifeforms from Earth for simplicity, as it is the only one known to exist.

 The first basic requirement for life is an environment with non-equilibrium thermodynamics, which means that the thermodynamic equilibrium must be broken by a source of energy.
 The traditional sources of energy in the cosmos are the stars, such as for life on Earth, which depends on the energy of the sun.
 However, there are other alternative energy sources, such as volcanoes, plate tectonics, and hydrothermal vents.
 There are ecosystems on Earth in deep areas of the ocean that do not receive sunlight, and take energy from black smokers instead.
-Magnetic fields and radioactivity have also been proposed as sources of energy, although they would be less efficient ones.
+Magnetic fields and radioactivity have also been proposed as sources of energy, although they would be less efficient.

 Life on Earth requires water in a liquid state as a solvent in which biochemical reactions take place.
 It is highly unlikely that an abiogenesis process can start within a gaseous or solid medium: the atom speeds, either too fast or too slow, make it difficult for specific ones to meet and start chemical reactions.
 A liquid medium also allows the transport of nutrients and substances required for metabolism.
 Sufficient quantities of carbon and other elements, along with water, might enable the formation of living organisms on terrestrial planets with a chemical make-up and temperature range similar to that of Earth.
 Life based on ammonia rather than water has been suggested as an alternative, though this solvent appears less suitable than water.
-It is also conceivable that there are forms of life whose solvent is a liquid hydrocarbon, such as methane, ethane or propane.
+It is also conceivable that there are forms of life whose solvent is a liquid hydrocarbon such as methane, ethane or propane.